QPRLab/BSM-Project/README.md

 npx tsx scripts/3_verify_allContracts_viem_Inde.ts
 ```

 ---
+## Scripts
+Scripts are in `scripts/` and include examples for minting mocks, interacting with the AMM, running auctions, and verifying contracts deployed on Sepolia.
+Examples:

+- `scripts/1_mint_USDCWLTCtokens_viem.ts` — mint mock tokens for tests(Only for Owner)
+- `scripts/2_mint_SLtokens_viem.ts` — mint S and L tokens for basic scenarios(For all users, if you already have WLTC)
+- `scripts/3_verify_allContracts_viem.ts` — Etherscan Sepolia verification helper
+- `scripts/4_interact_amm_viem.ts` — test the swap functionality of deployed AMM & DEX

+Read headers of each script for usage details and required environment variables.

+---
 ## **Frontend**
 - **Framework & Tooling:** Vue 3 (Composition API) + TypeScript + Vite.
 State management uses `pinia`.
 Wallet & RPC interactions use `viem`.
 - **Location:** The web app source is in `frontend/`.
 Built assets and dev server are managed by Vite.